erri4/websocket/README.md

 # running :
     >>>flask run

-server is now running on your local net at your ip address.
+the server is now running on your local net at your ip address.